Best CBD for Arthritis

 Cost isn’t just sticker price.
 CBD isn’t cheap, but many of our top picks contain thousands of milligrams of CBD per bottle.
 We break down prices to cents per milligram to even out the playing field.
 We also look at things like assistance programs (which offer savings for people who might need CBD, such as veterans and people with disabilities, but can’t afford it), subscription programs, and return policies.

-Lazarus Naturals wins on this front not only because of their transparently large discount (60%) for veterans, low-income households, and people with disabilities (which may make this CBD more accessible if your arthritis keeps you from working), but it also has the longest return policy by a long shot.
-You can try and return your CBD oil from Lazarus Naturals within 90 days, whereas almost every other company works in a 30-day window (besides CBDistillery, which sits in the middle at 60 days).
+Lazarus Naturals wins on this front not only because of its transparently large discount (60%) for veterans, low-income households, and people with disabilities (which may make this CBD more accessible if your arthritis keeps you from working), but it also has the longest return policy by a long shot.
+You can try to return your CBD oil from Lazarus Naturals within 90 days, whereas almost every other company works in a 30-day window (besides CBDistillery, which sits in the middle at 60 days).
 The company’s high-potency CBD also only costs 2-3 cents per milligram and is half the cost of CBDistillery’s similarly potent full-spectrum oil (150mg vs. 167mg).
-The biggest downside is that Lazarus Naturals doesn’t offer a subscription program, so there aren’t any additional savings you’ll be able to get.
+The biggest downside is that Lazarus Naturals doesn’t offer a subscription program, so there aren’t any additional savings available.
 And if you don’t order at least $50 per purchase, you’ll have to pay $5 shipping every time.
 Even so, you’ll save $120 over CBDistillery for a similar product.

 Convenience